jon-heard/obsidian-inline-scripts-library/tejs_lists.md

 return window._tejs.state.lists[$1].type;
 ```
 ~~
-lists type {list name} - get the type of the list named {list name}.
+hidden - get the type of the list named {list name}.
 Useful internally (as a sub-shortcut).